Scottish-Tech-Army/soundscape-backend/docs/diagsdeploy.md

     If necessary, you can log in using a different account, or use `az account set` to reset which subscription is in use.

-- Load the shared queries for Android.
+- Load the shared queries and alert group.

     ~~~bash
-    bash scripts/androiddiags.sh
+    bash scripts/diagsdeploy.sh
     ~~~

-- Load the shared queries for iOS.

-    ~~~bash
-    bash scripts/iosdiags.sh
-    ~~~

-- Set up the alert group that will handle all alerts.
+- Configure the alert group that will handle all alerts.
 This is done through the portal so that we do not need to check in people's email addresses in git repositories.

     - Go to the [Azure portal](https://portal.azure.com).

-    - Find `alerts`, either through the search bar or the list of `All services`.

-    - Create an `Action group`, which will allow for the configuration of all alert destinations.
-Fill in the fields as follows.
+    - Find the resource group you set up above (something like `soundscape-diags` with the default configuraiton).

+    - Edit the `Action group` in that subscription.

+        - Under `Notifications`, select `Notification type` of `Email/SMS message/Push/Voice` (from the dropdown)

-        - Name: "soundscape"
+        - Give it a name - "soundscape" is fine

-        - Display name: "Soundscape"

-        - Region: "global"

-        - Email notifications, with the more modern unified format, and your email of choice to receive the mails.

-        *FIXME: This action group has its ID hard coded in a couple of places; that should be tidied up when resources are moved to a shared subscription.*
+        - Hit the edit button and add whatever emails should receive alerts.

+        - Hit the save button